JuGid/AutoMate/README.md

 ## Roadmap

-The first version will be release soon.
+The first "version" will be release soon.
 We first need to implement some additionnal features :

 - [x] Possibility to loop through some steps like a 'for'
 - [x] Possibility to add conditions
-- [ ] Prossibility to exit senario at any time
+- [x] Prossibility to exit senario at any time

+The next version will be able to :
 - [ ] Provide a Proxy management
+- [ ] Possibility to import a scenario for reusability
+- [ ] Configure a browser as permitted by Selenium.
+- [x] **Tell us your ideas !
+You can directly send a PR or open an issue**

 ## Contributing